lvzxr/apb-cfg-loader/README.md

 # APB Reloaded Config Loader
 This is a simple batch script, similar to something TobiiDK had back in the day for selecting your config options.
-I will have this alongside my normal config, this should just make a bit easier for those that don't fully understand what they're doing and where they should be putting files.

 > [!IMPORTANT]
-> This config loader not compatible with my config that you have to manually install, nor is it compatible with anyone elses config so do not try to utilise it for anything other than what this loader comes with.
+> This config loader is not compatible with anyone elses config so do not try to utilise it for anything other than what this loader comes with unless you know what you're doing and are willing to modify it to function with others yourself.

 # Initial
 Everything within this config is typically kept up to date with what LO will allow/disallow when it comes to modifying files so when I provide an update it's always recommended to download it and ensure you're on the latest version, older versions whilst still available shouldn't be used unless you know what you want out of them is allowed.